 Most of the burn incidents, Tenenbaum said, involved people pouring liquid into the pots while there was still a lit flame that was hard to see.
 The burning gel then splashed up and caused the burns.

 Once the burning gel is on clothing and skin it can be difficult to remove.
 Attempting to smother the flames just spreads them and can set other people on fire.

-In Illinois, General Lisa Madigan demanded that these products be recalled and banned from sale.
-General Madigan compared the fuel gel to legalized napalm.
+In Illinois, Attorney General Lisa Madigan demanded that these products be recalled and banned from sale.
+Madigan compared the fuel gel to legalized napalm.

-The Law Office of Kupets & DeCaro, P.C. filed the first of these lawsuits in Illinois naming Bird Brain as the manufacturer and distributor of Firepots and Fuel gel.
+Kupets & DeCaro, P.C. filed the first of these lawsuits in Illinois naming Bird Brain as the manufacturer and distributor of Firepots and Fuel gel.
 We can not emphasize enough the extreme dangers associated with the use of these firepots and fuel gel.
-We urge consumers not to use them and to contact us if you have suffered injuries as a result of using them.
+We urge consumers to discontinue using these unsafe products and contact us if you have suffered related injuries.